 The New Salon: Writers in Conversation

-A fiction reading by Uzodinma Iweala and a conversation with Darin Strauss, followed by a reception/signing.
+A poetry reading by Robin Coste Lewis and a conversation with Deborah Landau, followed by a reception/signing.

 Open to the public.
 All attendees are required to RSVP in advance; please click here.

 Masks are optional.
 All attendees must be in compliance with NYU’s COVID-19 vaccination requirements (fully vaccinated and boosted, once eligible and by NYU’s deadline).
 Visitors (i.e. anyone who is not a current NYU student or employee) should be prepared to present proof of compliance and a government-issued ID if asked to do so.

 The Lillian Vernon Creative Writers House is wheelchair accessible with at least two weeks advance notice; for this or any other accommodations, please call the Creative Writing Program at 212.998.8816 or email firstname.lastname@example.org.